 - a.
 November 2008 RFC 5378 was published, defining a new copyright notice for RFCs. - This created the "pre-5378 problem." - It also caused non-IETF stream documents to be put on hold, as it did not account for the Independent Submission and IRTF streams. - b.
 February 2009 An RFC 5378-fix was approved and announced, introducing new text to serve as a work-around for people experiencing the "pre-5378 problem." - c.
 September 2009 An updated TLP was announced to resolve issues surrounding the inclusion of the BSD license in RFCs. - d.
-December $2\,\bar{0}\,09$ TLP 4.0 was announced, freeing the non-IETF stream documents for publication. - e.
+December 2009 TLP 4.0 was announced, freeing the non-IETF stream documents for publication. - e.
 December 2009 RFC 5741 was published, defining new header and boilerplate material for all streams. - f.
-November 2009-January 2010 RFC Editor focused on transition from USC/ISI to AMS. - g.
+November 2009-January 2010 RFC Editor focused on transition from USC/ISI to AMS. - q.
 January 2010 RFC Editor model implemented as defined in RFC 5620. - h.
 March 2010 Incumbent RSE (Bob Braden) passed baton to Transitional RSE (Glenn Kowack). - i.
 March 2011 Transitional RSE passed baton to Acting RSE (Olaf Kolkman). - j.
 October December 2011 At least 35 documents released from MISSREF into EDIT queue. - k.
 December 2011 Transitional RSE preparing to hand baton off to RSE (Heather Flanagan).

 In the following pages, the graphs below show that RFC publication is typically lower during the months of November-January, which we attribute to the holidays and vacation season.
 The first set of graphs show the annual submission and publication rates for RFCs over the past 3 years.
-The effects of the above can be viewed in publication rates in the 2009 graph.